Indiana University bans athletes with sexual violence past | FOX Sports

 Indiana University bans athletes with sexual violence past

 BLOOMINGTON, Ind.
-(AP) Indiana University-Bloomington will no longer admit athletes with a history of sexual or domestic violence.
+(AP) Indiana University will no longer admit athletes with a history of sexual or domestic violence.

-The Indianapolis Star (http://indy.st/2pH2kkm ) reports that under a policy approved this month, the school is banning all prospective student-athletes, including transfer students and incoming freshman, who have been ”convicted of or pleaded guilty or no contest to a felony involving sexual violence” from its programs.
+The Indianapolis Star (http://indy.st/2pH2kkm ) reports that an athletics department policy approved this month bans prospective student-athletes who have been ”convicted of or pleaded guilty or no contest to a felony involving sexual violence.”

 In 2015, the Southeastern Conference initiated a ban on member institutions accepting transfer students with a history of serious misconduct, including sexual and domestic assault, while the Big Ten has so far left decisions up to individual institutions.